LordKelvin144/LatentDiffusion/README.md

 # Latent diffusion (from scratch)
 This project is a reproduction and exploration of the latent diffusion framework introduced in ["High-Resolution Image Synthesis with Latent Diffusion Models"](https://arxiv.org/abs/2112.10752) by Robin Rombach, Andreas Blattmann, Dominik Lorenz, Patrick Esser, Björn Ommer.

-The aim is to provide a simple implementation capable of realistic image generation.
+The aim is to provide a simple PyTorch implementation capable of realistic image generation.

 Note that this is a work in progress.
 Currently the code comprises
 - An end-to-end implementation of the latent diffusion pipeline for image generation